 Fry describes the means by which peace-promoting values were enshrined by the Iroquois Confederation.
 In the case of the European Union, he describes how actualization of the values of democracy, social equality, human rights and the rule of law serve as the EU’s moral (value) compass.
 Many of the organizations focused on the AFWW cornerstone “Spread Liberal Democracy” also place emphasis on the pacifying effect for large, modern societies of these facets of liberal democracies.
 And organizations of the AFWW cornerstone “Promote Nonviolent Conflict Resolution” teach the values and skills of living in peace.
 So again we have commonality between Fry’s assessment of what it will take to move us beyond war and two more AFWW cornerstones.

 Fry illustrates a need for “symbolism and ceremonies that reinforce peace” citing participation of all the Upper Xingu tribes in ceremonies to mourn the deaths of deceased chiefs and inaugurate new ones.
-Pictured here was a ceremony in Serbia to honor deceased members of the royal family, attended by dignitaries from other countries.
+The funerals to honor deceased members of a royal family is often attended by dignitaries from other countries.
 Joint ceremonies help unify the Xingu tribes, again fostering connectedness and creating a sense of common identity.
 For the global human community today, we should also promote a sense of shared destiny.

 The Iroquois League was symbolized by a powerful symbol of unity and peace, the Tree of Life.
 The tree’s white roots represented the desire for peace to spread beyond the confederacy.
 Clearly the Iroquois understood that peace requires work to maintain it; an eagle perched on top of the tree reminded the tribes to remain vigilant to the threats to peace.
 As describe in Shift, a campaign, built around the shared goal of creating safe, secure, and healthy places for all children, would likewise need to create an appropriate, unifying symbol to represent the intention to build and maintain such a peace for the children of all generations to follow us.
 The campaign should also invent ceremonies to celebrate its creation.